AdrianVollmer/PowerHub/docs/troubleshooting.md

 helpful messages to be printed on both systems.

 To find the exact line that is causing the trigger, it helps to first find the file and then to perform something like a binary search.
-So to delete one half of the file and see if it passes or not, then proceed with the problematic half by halving it even further, etc. This cannot be automated easily, because we still want the file to be well-behaved PowerShell code,
+Meaning: you delete one half of the file and see if it passes or not, then proceed with the problematic half by halving it even further, etc. This cannot be automated easily, because we still want the file to be well-behaved PowerShell code,